LuisGustavoBR/linuxtips-linux-for-cloud-native/01 - Hybrid Lab Environment and SSH/README.md

 * Authy
 * Microsoft Authenticator

-> MFA significantly reduces the risk of unauthorized access and should always be enabled on privileged accounts.
+> **Note:** MFA significantly reduces the risk of unauthorized access and should always be enabled on privileged accounts.

 ---

-# Understanding Security Groups
+## 3. Understanding Security Groups

 A **Security Group** is a stateful virtual firewall that controls inbound and outbound traffic for an EC2 instance.